rich335z/zUID/Installation-NonGit.md

 1. Download the zUID repository to your local workstation.

 1. Allocate a source library on the mainframe for each folder in the repository.
+The names of these libraries must follow the format of *@srclib_prfx@.@source_vrsn@* with the folder name appended to the end.
+See step 6 for the description of these variables.
 All libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or PDSE.

 1. FTP the contents of each project folder into the associated PDS/PDSE library you have allocated.